Can you tell me more about the Marketing Education Program?

 When will I get more information about the ICDC trip?

 You will receive a very general ICDC permission form immediately following the Ohio DECA State competition.
 This will be during the last week of March.
-A very detailed ICDC itinerary will be sent to you via email once all travel details are finalized- usually the first or second week of April.
+A very detailed ICDC itinerary will be sent to you via email once all travel details are finalized- usually the first week of April.

 My child plays school or club sports in the spring- do they have to attend ICDC?
 Can they fly out late or early?